 The video below shows you just how beautiful the castle, the town and the surrounding countryside is.

-Other than that there's the little Church of San Francesco and a convent (Il Convento dei Cappuccini) on the edge of town.
-If you've a car take a drive through the gorgeous countryside too: little farm houses, rolling hills and cypress trees await.
+Other than that, there's the little church of San Francesco and a convent (Il Convento dei Cappuccini) on the edge of town.
+If you've got a car, and a car is recommended, take a drive through the gorgeous countryside too: little farm houses, rolling hills, and cypress trees await.

 If you have the time, and even a week will do, then this is one of the best places to learn Italian.
 The local Italian school is in fact one of the selected few under my Italian language section.

-A great time to visit is during August, it is then the the Hunting of the Wild Boar Festa takes place.
-If you can't make August then any month of the year is wonderful here—even the winter months.
+A great time to visit is in August, when the Caccia al Cinghiale Festa (Hunting of the Wild Boar Festival) takes place.
+If you can't make August, then any month of the year is wonderful here—even the winter months.

-Weather-wise May is my favorite - not too hot and flowers add vibrant color to the meadows around town and in the town itself countless window boxes are a profusion of bright hues.
+Weather-wise May is my favorite; it's not too hot, and flowers add vibrant color to the meadows around town.
+In the town itself, countless window boxes are a profusion of bright hues.